Pharkie/picow-railway-departure/README.md

 ## Known Issues

+* Clock may skip a second every now and then due to device being busy elsewhere.
+* Once a minute, display updates will slow or freeze for a couple seconds while fetching API updates.
-The application doesn't handle DST change while the device is running, since it only checks at startup.
+* The application doesn't handle DST change while the device is running, since it only checks at startup.

-Large responses from Rail Data API likely to crash the system (use AWS API instead).
+* Large responses from Rail Data API likely to crash the system (use AWS API instead).

 ## License